-What resulted -- their musings about the war, women's movement, and "Silent Majority," the conflicts over religion, morality, and drugs, with the author's own recollections - provide a poignant remembrance of right against left, hawk against dove, Main Street v. counterculture, hard hat v. hippie.
+What resulted -- their musings about the war, women's movement, and "Silent Majority," the conflict over religion, morality, and drugs, with the author's own recollections -- provide a poignant remembrance of right against left, hawk against dove, Main Street v. counterculture, and hard hat v. hippie.

-America in the early 1970s was at war with itself, disdaining the middle ground, where what transpired on college affected every American, and combatants set themselves in belligerence.
-In Long Time Gone, memory crests of years where "civility and madness grappled, each bidding for the other's soul."
+America in the early 1970s warred with itself, disdaining the middle ground, where what transpired in college affected every American, combatants setting themselves in belligerence.
+In Long Time Gone, memory crests of a time when "civility and madness grappled, each bidding for the other's soul."